Logan1x/Python-Scripts/README.md

 Blog Reader is the terminal reader that scrapes the article from [planet dgplug](http://planet.dgplug.org/) and displays it on the terminal.

-It seprates the content accrding to the screen size.
+It separates the content accrding to the screen size.

 ```bash
 python Blog_reader.py